Spirals-Team/librepair-experiments/README.md

 ## Builds information extracted using Repairnator

-The use of Repairnator allowed to collect a set of data about the bug reproduction, test failures and repair attempts.
+The use of Repairnator allowed to collect a set of data about the bugs reproduction, test failures and repair attempts.
 These data are stored in a specific branch for every build failure.
 In particular, every branch is linked to a build JSON file in `master` branch and, as well as containing the source code of the buggy program, it also has some files with the keyword `repairnator`in their name.
 These files contain the information collected by Repairnator.
 There are also folders with the keyword `repairnator` in their names, and they contain the patches generated using a program repair tool.

 ### repairnator.json files